-- Specific "off-the-top" funds for each urbanized area: - \$220,000 for ACHD's Commuteride program in the Boise Urbanized Area and \$55,000 in the Nampa Urbanized Area - \$232,000 for COMPASS planning in the Boise Urbanized Area and \$99,000 in the Nampa Urbanized Area - Percentage splits of remaining funding (maintenance): - 82% for roadway maintenance projects (includes also bridges and ITS) - 15% for public/alternative transportation maintenance projects - Up to 3% for planning or special projects
+- Specific "off-the-top" funds for each urbanized area: - o \$220,000 for ACHD's Commuteride program in the Boise Urbanized Area and \$55,000 in the Nampa Urbanized Area - \$232,000 for COMPASS planning in the Boise Urbanized Area and \$99,000 in the Nampa Urbanized Area - · Percentage splits of remaining funding (maintenance): - o 82% for roadway maintenance projects (also includes bridges and ITS) - o 15% for public/alternative transportation maintenance projects - o Up to 3% for planning or special projects

+The funding split will be calculated as a five-year rolling average to allow flexibility for a larger project in any of the categories to move forward and still remain consistent with the policy.
 An illustration of these percentage splits using the approximate amount of local STP funding available, based on FY2013 funding levels, is provided in Table 6.4.
 Other federal and state funding sources are discussed in Chapter 4.

-Table 6.4 Approximate split of surface transportation program funds, based on FY2013 funding levels
+Table 6.4.
+Approximate split of surface transportation program funds, based on FY2013 funding levels

-Approximate funds per year Commuteride and COMPASS Roadway (82%) Public/ Alternative transportation (15%) Studies/ Special projects (3%) Boise Urbanized Area \$8,500,000 \$220,000 \$232,000 \$6,599,360 \$1,207,200 \$241,440 Nampa Urbanized Area \$1,868,000 \$55,000 \$99,000 \$1,405,480 \$257,100 \$51,420
+Approximate Funds per Year Commuteride and COMPASS Roadway (82%) Public/ Alternative Transportation (15%) Studies/ Special Projects (3%) Boise Urbanized Area \$8,500,000 \$220,000 \$232,000 \$6,599,360 \$1,207,200 \$241,440 Nampa Urbanized Area \$1,868,000 \$55,000 \$99,000 \$1,405,480 \$257,100 \$51,420

-Maintenance funds will be set aside and specific projects will be prioritized two to four years prior to funds being available, as maintenance needs are best evaluated in that time frame rather than the seven-to-eight year time frame more common to capital projects.
+Maintenance funds will be set aside and specific projects will be prioritized two to four years prior to funds being available, as maintenance needs are best evaluated in that time frame rather than the seven- to eight-year time frame more common to capital projects.
 Maintenance for roadways includes preservation and restoration work that does not widen the road with more traffic lanes.